Alienor134/SharePlot/README.md

 import chart_studio.plotly as py
 ```

-Fill the credential file with your data:
+Fill the credential file with your data (sign-up to chart-studio [here](https://chart-studio.plotly.com/feed/#/), find the API key in the *settings*).

 ```python